Rasyidannas/Backend_Summary/Networking.md

      b. entire network will be impacted if one workstation shut down
      c. hardware needed to connect each other worksattion is expensive

+4. Mesh Topology
+   Mesh topology is a network structure where each device is interconnected with every other device.
+This type of topology can be either full mesh or partial mesh.

+   - Key Components:
+     a.
+Nodes is device like computer, server or network peripherals which are interconnected witg one another thourgh direct links.
+     b.
+Links is Physical or logical connecetion between devices such as wired (Ethernal) or wireless (Wi-Fi) connections
+   - Full Mesh Topology
+     Every device in the network is connected to every other device.
+     a.
+Advantages: High Redundancy, Reliability, Scalability
+     b.
+Disadvantages: Cost, Complexity

+   - Parial Mesh Topology
+     Some devices are connected to every other device, but not all.
+Typically, critical devices have more connections than non-critical ones.
+     a.
+Advantages: Cost-Effective, Improved Fault Tolerance
+     b.
+Disadvantages: Complexity, Variable Redundancy

 ## Client-Server vs Peer-to-Peer

 1. Client-Server